 - a) Non-precision approach runway.
 A runway served by visual aids and non-visual aid(s) intended for landing operations following an instrument approach operation type A and a visibility not less than 1 000 m.
 ISO Standard 19108, Geographic information Temporal schema - b) Precision approach runway, category I. A runway served by visual aids and non-visual aid(s) intended for landing operations following an instrument approach operation type B with a decision height (DH) not lower than 60 m (200 ft) and either a visibility not less than 800 m or a runway visual range not less than 550 m. - c) Precision approach runway, category II.
 A runway served by visual aids and non-visual aid(s) intended for landing operations following an instrument approach operation type B with a decision height (DH) lower than 60 m (200 ft) but not lower than 30 m (100 ft) and a runway visual range not less than 300 m. - d) Precision approach runway, category III.
-A runway served by visual aids and non-visual aid(s) intended for landing operations following an instrument approach operation type B to and along the surface of the runway and: - A intended for operations with a decision height (DH) lower than 30 m (100ft), or no decision height and a runway visual range not less than 175m. - B intended for operations with a decision height (DH) lower than 15 m (50 ft), or no decision height and a runway visual range less than 175 m but not less than 50 m. - C intended for operations with no decision height (DH) and no runway visual range limitations.
+A runway served by visual aids and non-visual aid(s) intended for landing operations following an instrument approach operation type B with a decision height (DH) lower than 30 m (100ft), or no decision height and a runway visual range less than 300m or-

+no runway visual range limitations.

-Note 1. - Visual aids need not necessarily be matched to the scale of non-visual aids provided.
+Note \overline{l} . - Visual aids need not necessarily be matched to the scale of non-visual aids provided.
 The criterion for the selection of visual aids is the conditions in which operations are intended to be conducted.